 There are 10 different patterns to choose from for every environment possible:

-- Nomad– Brown and tan-based for barren landscape, deserts and sand
+- Nomad– Brown and tan-based for barren landscapes, deserts and sand

-- Banshee– Dark browns and shadows for forest
+- Banshee– Dark browns and shadows for forests

-- Yeti– White and light gray for winter and snow-covered camo
+- Yeti– White and light gray for winter and snow-covered environments

 For more on camo, read “50 Shades of Gray: The Evolution of Camo and a Throwback to Solid Colors.”

 What do you think about the new Kryptek camo patterns?
-Tell us in the comment section.
+Tell us in the comment section below.